AABearBots/First-Closed-Doors-Competition/README.md

 The competition takes place in the **USDT-BTC market in Poloniex**.

 For the time being, the platform serves both historic and live trades data.
-Trades are performed at Algobot Team’s accounts at the exchange, thus having an account with Poloniex is a requirement for participating.
+Trades are performed at Algobot Team's accounts at the exchange, thus having an account with Poloniex is a requirement for participating.

 For the time being, we will only be using Poloniex and the USDT-BTC market to do our trading.
 We will expand the horizon in upcoming competitions.